goehringlab/2023-Bland-bioRxiv/README.md

 ## Installation

-Package requirements are listed in `requirements.txt`
+Package requirements are listed in `requirements.txt` (or `requirements-windows.txt` if using a Windows OS).

 To ensure reproducibility, it is best to run the project in a Docker container.
 To do this, perform the following steps: